 3:15PM - 3:30PM | BreakRejuvenate your energy by grabbing a beverage or snack.
 Want some quiet time?
 Head over to the Recharge Lounge to do a puzzle, catch up on emails, or relax for a few minutes. |

-3:30PM - 4:30PM | Beyond the Blueprint Hidden Risks and Obligations for Local Governments in Transportation InfrastructureJosh Krusell, Partner, Stewart McDannold StuartAs local governments work to build safer, more accessible transportation networks for all users across all ages, abilities, and modes of travel-they often face complex legal and reputational risks that aren't always visible at the outset.
+3:30PM - 4:30PM | Beyond the Blueprint: Hidden Risks and Obligations for Local Governments in Transportation InfrastructureJosh Krusell, Partner, SMS LawAs local governments work to build safer, more accessible transportation networks for all users (across all ages, abilities, and modes of travel), they often face complex legal and reputational risks that aren't always visible at the outset.
 In this insightful session, local government and human rights lawyer Josh Krusell will unpack real world case studies and share a practical risk management toolkit to help local governments stay compliant, reduce liability and potential costs, and avoid common pitfalls under the Human Rights Code and beyond.
-After this session, attendees will be able to:
+After this session, attendees will be able to: - Identify at least three key legal obligations and potential risks faced by local governments when implementing multi-modal and accessible transportation projects.

 3:30PM - 4:30PM | Untangling Construction Costs: How Tariffs, Carbon Tax Repeal, and Code Changes are Shaping the IndustryDevin Baker, Manager Business Development, Suncorp ValuationsConstruction costs are being reshaped by a complex mix of global and domestic policy shifts.
 This session equips you to explore how tariffs on imported materials, the repeal of consumer carbon tax, and evolving building code requirements are influencing project budgets, timelines, and planning decisions.
 Attendees will gain insight into the economic ripple effects of these changes, including supply chain pressures, regulatory compliance costs, and long-term sustainability considerations.
 This session equips you to help you navigate the current insurable landscape and prepare for what’s ahead.
-After this session, attendees will be able to:
+After this session, attendees will be able to: - Understand the financial impact of recent tariff changes on construction materials, including specific cost increases and supply chain implications.

 3:30PM - 4:30PM | Elevate Risk Intelligence: Tools and Strategies for Future-Ready Local GovernmentsSamantha Boyce, Manager of People, Operations, and Strategic Innovation, MIABCJoin us for an engaging and interactive workshop shaping the future of risk intelligence at MIABC.
 This session brings together local government professionals to collaboratively explore and assess the latest predictive analytics tools.
 You will discuss innovative solutions and discover how these tools can strengthen risk management and enable smarter, data-driven decisions.
 Your insights and experiences are vital.
 By sharing feedback, you’ll help guide the selection of tools that meet real-world needs and align with MIABC’s strategic objectives.
 This collaborative approach ensures solutions deliver tangible value to our members.
 Don’t miss this opportunity to influence MIABC’s implementation strategy, enhance operational efficiency, and support proactive risk management.
 Your active participation will empower our organization to make smarter decisions, manage risk more proactively, and drive greater operational efficiency, benefiting both your own local government and the broader MIABC community.
-After this session, attendees will be able to:
+After this session, attendees will be able to: - Understand the role of elevating risk intelligence plays in the MIABC’s strategic plan.

 |